Maypole: Nordic countries

 In Denmark, the maypole tradition is almost extinct but is still observed on the islands of Avernakø and Strynø south of Funen and in a few villages in southern Himmerland in eastern Jutland.
 The Maypole is generally referred to as a majtræ, meaning "May tree".

 In Sweden and Swedish-speaking parts of Finland, the maypole is usually called a midsummer pole, (midsommarstång), as it appears at the Midsummer celebrations, although the literal translation majstång also occurs, where the word maj refers to the Old Swedish word maja which means dress, and not the month of May.
 The traditions surrounding the maypoles vary locally, as does the design of the poles, although the design featuring a cross and two rings is most common in Sweden nowadays.
 A perhaps more original incarnation is the one still in use in the Swedish region of Småland, where the pole carries a large horizontally suspended ring around it, hanging from ropes attached at the top of the pole.
 A widespread misconception is that the maypole represents a phallic symbol and a remnant of ancient fertility worship.
 Instead it's related to the harsh conditions of peasant society where magic was more a way to master the unpredictability of existence.
 Nowadays Midsummer traditions are joyful family events to celebrate the summer and the long bright days, and less about deeper meanings or religion.
 The pole is raised in many public places in cities and towns, where everyone is welcome to participate in the events.

 Common in all of Sweden are traditional ring dances, mostly in the form of dances where participants alternate dancing and making movements and gestures based on the songs, such as pretending to scrub laundry while singing about washing, or jumping as frogs during the song Små grodorna ("The little frogs").
-Often lead by a live orchestra and singers.
+Often led by a live orchestra and singers.
 Ring dancing is mostly popular with small children.
 The central part played by young children in the celebration emphasizes the procreation aspect of the celebration.
 Yet another pointer in this direction is the custom that young maidens expect to dream of their future mate if they pick seven different flowers and place them under their pillow when they go to bed on this day only, according to folklore.